esterchen1231/esterchen1231.github.io/_pages/about.md

 Thanks for stopping by!

-I am a second-year Ph.D. student in Computer & Information Sciences at the Rochester Institute of Technology, working with Dr. Hidy Kong.
+I am a second-year Ph.D. student in Computing & Information Sciences at the Rochester Institute of Technology, working with Dr. Hidy Kong.
 I am affiliated with the Center for Accessibility and Inclusion Research (CAIR) and the Vis-Assistive Technology (Vis-AT) Research Group.

 My research lies at the intersection of **Human-Computer Interaction (HCI)**, **Accessibility**, **Visualization**, and **Human-Centered AI**.
 I design, build, and evaluate interactive systems that reduce barriers in digital spaces, and I study how people interpret complex visual data.
 Recently, my work has focused on human-AI collaboration, specifically investigating how training strategies, risk perception, and trust influence human dependence on AI systems in contexts like deepfake detection.
 I am also exploring the evolving role of AI in data visualization to make these tools more inclusive and effective.